Ticket Hotline +353 45 455 455

 View our Terms & Conditions

 Day two of the Longines Irish Champions weekend moves to the historic venue of the Curragh racecourse, home of Ireland's classics.
-Enjoy an amazing day of fashion, top-class racing and live music.
+Enjoy an fantastic day of fashion, top-class racing and live music.

-If you are looking to add adventure to your day, why not book our popular Thoroughbred Trail.
+Add adventure to your day and book our popular Thoroughbred Trail.
 The trail brings you an exciting opportunity to go behind the scenes at many of the leading training yards and stud farms.

 Racing At the Curragh